robosac333/Weni_Chatbot/README.md

 The Link to the API Docs is: https://openweathermap.org/current

-In addition, it has other API Docs which can be accessed by the child agent to get the
+In addition, it has other API Docs which can be accessed by the child agent to get the in detail weather data for a city.

 To get the API key, you need to sign up on the OpenWeatherMap website and get the API key.